 Diphasiastrum species are part of a family of plants known as clubmosses.
 These "primitive" plants are living relics of some of the earliest vascular plants.
 There are abundant fossils of tree-sized clubmosses, sometimes depicted in displays of dinosaurs.
 Such specimens are closely related to the smaller clubmosses still found today (Wikipedia, accessed 5/20/2008.)
 The common name Northern Running-pine refers to the underground stems or "runners" which connect many plants.
 It is also known as Christmas Green, because it stays green throughout the year, and Ground-cedar, presumably because its appressed stems resemble the branchlets of Northern White-cedar (Thuja occidentalis).

-There are only 6 existing occurrences, with only half of those are ranked better than "fair".
+There are 9 existing occurrences, with 3 of those are ranked better than "fair".
 The 8 historical occurrences date mostly from the 1940s and 1950s.

 Most of the verified sites have only been visited once, so additional work is needed to determine the trends for these populations.

 There are about the same number of historical and extant occurrences, and two verified populations have apparently persisted for at least 60 yrs.
 This species may have always been rare in the state, where it is at the southern edge of its range.

 Powerline maintenance and pollution are potential threats at two of the verified sites in the state.
 Succession and subsequent shading out of the population may be a long-term threat to many populations.